First responders can, and should, apply for other

 grants besides the FIRE grant.
-Fire departments can use all the hard
+First Responders can use all the hard

 work they put into their FIRE grant applications to fill out other

 Below is a listing of many sources of grants that

 fire departments can qualify for, but don't be limited by these.

 The federal government gives out billions of dollars

 Last year 47,000 private foundations gave out $15.5